Cox Communications

 The Mission

-Help users manage their alerts without needing a map and a compass.
+• The Goal: Help users manage alerts without a map and compass.

 The Squad & My Role